-- At least one course designated "premodern" and one course designated "modern" - At least one course from three of the following geographical areas: Africa, East Asia, South Asia, Europe, Latin America, Middle East, or the United States or in transregional history (please refer to note 5 below) - The capstone experience: History majors must, prior to graduation, complete a capstone experience that consists of the following:

-- Successful completion of the senior honors thesis; or - An advanced seminar; or - An independent research project with a significant writing component (History 500 Independent Work); or - Directed fieldwork in the historical or archival profession, with a significant writing component
+- At least one course designated "premodern" and one course designated "modern" - At least one course from three of the following geographical areas: Africa, East Asia, South Asia, Europe, Latin America, Middle East, or the United States or in transregional history (please refer to note 5 below) - The capstone experience: History majors must, prior to graduation, complete a capstone experience that consists of the following: - Successful completion of the senior honors thesis; or - An advanced seminar; or - An independent research project with a significant writing component (History 500 Independent Work); or - Directed fieldwork in the historical or archival profession, with a significant writing component

-Notes:
+Notes

-- Students should register under the L22 department code for any courses that will count toward the major or minor. - International Baccalaureate: The department recognizes the superior preparation that many students have received in this program; however, no credit is awarded for the International Baccalaureate. - 3.
+- 1. Students should register under the History L22 department code for any courses that will count toward the major. - 2.
+Students much achieve a grade of C- or higher in a course in order for that course to count toward the major requirements. - International Baccalaureate: The department recognizes the superior preparation that many students have received in this program; however, no credit is awarded for the International Baccalaureate. - 4.
 The department recognizes that some students take their first history course or develop an interest in majoring in history only during their junior year and then face a dilemma in choosing between required introductory courses and upper-level course work more appropriate to their abilities.
 Such students, with the recommendation of their advisor in history, may petition the director of undergraduate studies to permit a designated upper-level course to substitute for one of the introductory courses.
 In all such cases, the minimum number of units remains 18 in the minor and 28 in the major. - All upper-level units must be separate courses that are not doublecounted toward a minor or second major.
-Courses in the major are excluded from the Pass/Fail option. - 5.
+Courses in the major are excluded from the Pass/Fail option. - 6.
 If a student chooses to count a transregional course toward the geographical requirement, at least one of the two other geographical areas that the student counts toward the major must cover a region that is not included in the transregional course.
 For example, a student who has completed courses in U.S. and Latin American history could not count a transregional course that examines the comparative history of the United States and Latin America.
-However, a student who has taken a transregional course on the United States and Latin America could take a course on either U.S. or Latin American history and would then need to take a course covering an area other than the United States or Latin America to satisfy the third area requirement. - 6.
+However, a student who has taken a transregional course on the United States and Latin America could take a course on either U.S. or Latin American history and would then need to take a course covering an area other than the United States or Latin America to satisfy the third area requirement. - 7.
 Courses taken Pass/Fail do not count toward the major or minor.